 The Distribution of Preferences to determine the elected candidate is conducted by the Election Manager for the electoral district after the Check Count is completed.
-The Distribution of Preferences is conducted within the computer count system in an automated manner, using all the preferences and single preference totals entered during the Check Count.
+The Distribution of Preferences is conducted within PRCC in an automated manner, using all the preferences and single preference totals entered during the Check Count.

-16.4 Legislative Assembly counts timeline
+18.4 Legislative Assembly counts timeline

 The following table is a guide to the timing and locations of the Legislative Assembly counts.
-Please note this timetable is subject to change and specific information about the location and times of counts will be published on the NSW Electoral Commission website.
+Please note this timetable is subject to change and you must refer to the NSW Electoral Commission's website for up-to-date information.